Pregnancy massage is our speciality. And, we take that specialty seriously.

 Pregnancy massage is not entirely different from “regular” massage.
 For most women, we can still do “deep tissue” as well as “Swedish” and more relaxation focused work.
 Below are two of the major areas that distinguish pregnancy massage.

-Positioning on the table: As the body changes shape and size during pregnancy, positioning options during massage (and sleep!) become increasingly limited.
+Positioning on the table: Positioning options during massage (and sleep!) become increasingly limited as pregnancy progresses.
 We work with our clients mostly in a side-lying position on the massage table.
-To ensure your comfort, we use special, orthopedically-designed cushions to position you on your side and keep you well supported (these aren’t your standard bed pillows).
+We use orthopedically-designed cushions to position and support you on your side (these aren’t your standard bed pillows).
 Most women find this extremely comfortable and often pick up some creative pillow tips for use at home.

-Areas of Focus: In general a prenatal massage session is going to spend a lot of time working on a woman’s hips, back, shoulders and neck.
+Areas of Focus: Prenatal massage session is going to spend a lot of time working on a woman’s hips, back, shoulders and neck.
 These areas hold a lot of tension, and are often bearing the brunt of her changing shape and loosening ligaments.
 A full-body massage is fully appropriate for a healthy pregnancy, with some modifications as discussed with your therapist.

-We always work with you to figure out what you want during your massage session – some women come in for a session that is much more focused on relaxation, others need really specific therapeutic work to address particular discomforts.
+We always work with you to figure out what you want during your massage session.
+Some women come in for a session that is much more focused on relaxation.
+Others need specific therapeutic work to address particular discomforts.
 Most women need a little of both.
 Your comfort and safety during the massage are always the most important elements of any session.

 Read on in our Pregnancy Massage FAQs for more of the common questions Mamas and their families ask.